trustoverip/ctwg-terminology-governance-guide/spec/52_manual_defsrefs.md

 Keep reading for an **important caveat** to these advantages!
 (No, [bring me there](#caveat-copy-def) now)

-**Decide whether you'd like to adopt as is, adopt with a comment or define yourself.** See [flow diagram](#flow-of-writing-a-specification-in-spec-up)
+**Decide whether you'd like to adopt as is, adopt with a comment, or define yourself.** See [flow diagram](#flow-of-writing-a-specification-in-spec-up)

 #### Functionality
 For an author, there are three main relevant functionalities.